avanwinkle/mpf-docs/game_logic/logic_blocks/integrating_logic_blocks_and_shows.rst

 Integrating Logic_Blocks and Shows
 ==================================

-Logic_blocks can be flexibly integrated with shows using the (name)_updated event.
+Logic_blocks can be flexibly integrated with shows using the *(name)_updated* event.
 It is posted on every state change (i.e. when a counter is incremented) and when logic_blocks are restored (on mode restart).
 This means that the event may be posted more than once and all handlers should be idempotent (i.e. that you can execute them more than once without changing state after the first time).
-Therefore, this event should not be used for scoring.
-However, it works well to control shows, lights, slides and restore them on the next ball.
+This event works well to control shows, lights, slides, and to restore them on the next ball.
+However it should not be used for scoring (to handle an event when the counter changes, consider the *(name)_hit* event instead).

 .. code-block:: yaml